absolemlee/fusionpbx-install.sh/README.md

 ### Debian and Raspberry OS
 Debian is the preferred operating system by the FreeSWITCH developers.
 It supports the latest video dependencies and should be used if you want to do video mixing.
 Download Debian at https://cdimage.debian.org/cdimage/release/current/
+--> will be touching specific debian scripting for DO droplet
 ```sh
 wget -O - https://raw.githubusercontent.com/fusionpbx/fusionpbx-install.sh/master/debian/pre-install.sh | sh;
 cd /usr/src/fusionpbx-install.sh/debian && ./install.sh